side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2010/2010-02-19-this-week-in-plugins.md

----
-:layout: post
-:title: This Week in Plugins
-:nodeid: 197
-:created: 1266588600
-:tags:
-  - infrastructure
-  - feedback
-:author: rtyler
----

-Last week's TWIP enumerated the release of **26** different plugin, this past week has seen 19 unique releases in comparison.
-You might be tempted to assume that _less_ plugin development has occurred over the past week, which isn't the case.
-Last week a number of the releases were "code updates", i.e. plugins being rebuilt against the latest Hudson plugin API as opposed to new features or bug-fixes.
+Last week’s TWIP enumerated the release of **26** different plugin, this past week has seen 19 unique releases in comparison.
+You might be tempted to assume that _less_ plugin development has occurred over the past week, which isn’t the case.
+Last week a number of the releases were “code updates”, i.e. plugins being rebuilt against the latest Hudson plugin API as opposed to new features or bug-fixes.
 With the releases of plugins this past week, it seems a large number of the releases contained new features and bug fixes, including **three new plugins!**

 Making their Hudson debut are the following